ElevenFlo MCP is gated by your ElevenFlo account, authorized through OAuth consent, and revocable at any time.

 #Prompt injection

-Court filings and source text may contain instructions that are not instructions for your AI client.
+Court filings, transcripts, and source snippets may contain instructions that are not instructions for your AI client.

 Practical guardrails: